Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Urgent Repair Required

 Grinding brakes indicate metal-to-metal contact.
-Immediate repair is essential to prevent brake failure and expensive rotor damage.
+Immediate repair is essential to prevent total brake failure and expensive rotor damage.
+A disc that is scored beyond the minimum thickness must be replaced — machining is not an option once scoring exceeds the safe limit.

 5. Brake Judder